Google Ads for healthcare providers, as you probably know, can be tremendously effective at growing a healthcare practice.

 This is going to give you more information about who’s converting and who’s not.

-There are going to be neighborhoods where your leads are just more expensive.
+There are going to be neighborhoods where your leads are just more expensive; stop wasting money there.

-Maybe the most important of all of them: watch your search terms report.
+Number five, maybe the most important of all of them: Watch your Search Terms report like a hawk.

 You can add these as negative keywords, which will prevent your ads from showing for these searches in the future.